 A dressing stick helps you put on items of clothing without having to bend down.
 It’s ideal if you’ve got arthritis or have had a hip replacement.

 If you find putting on socks difficult, try a sock or stocking aid.
 You put the sock over the sock aid, then place your foot inside it and pull the straps on the sock aid.
-It makes putting socks on easy without much bending.
+It makes putting socks on easier without much bending.

 You could also try a leg lifter if you have limited lower body mobility, or a zip hook if you struggle to grip small items.